kubermatic/docs/content/kubeone/master/getting_started/packet.en.md

 ```

 Before we can use Terraform to create the infrastructure for us, Terraform needs
-to download the Packet provider and setup it's environment.
-This is done by
-running the `init` command:
+to download the Packet plugin.
+This is done by running the `init` command:

 ```bash
 terraform init
 ```

+{{% notice tip %}}
-**Note:** You need to run this command only the first time before using scripts.
+You need to run this command only the first time before using scripts.
+{{% /notice %}}

 You may want to configure the provisioning process by setting variables defining
 the cluster name, device type, facility and similar.
 The easiest way is to